bsd/bsd-custom-donate-jekyll/webroot/_posts/2013-10-10-default-config.md

 default-source-codes: custom-donate #comma separated list of source codes that will baked into the page by default, to identify it for analytics purposes

 ##Core Options
-layout: form-only  #use form-only if you want jekyll to only print out the core markup
+layout: default #use form-only if you want jekyll to only print out the core markup
 sequential: true
 quick-donate: true